Why is Literacy so Important?

 As part of our whole school focus on the importance of reading, our well-loved school Library is currently undergoing a huge transformation.
 Inspired by a recent visit to Rotherham Town Library and taking suggestions from Year 7 and 8 students about their ‘Dream Library‘, Mrs Cooper and Mrs Ellin worked hard to rearrange the hundreds of books to make them more enticing and accessible.

 We now have a regular ‘Author Spotlight’ feature, a Mental Health and Wellbeing section, an LGBTQ+ section and a Group Reads section.
 We are investing heavily in our range of fiction and non-fiction books to ensure we have a diverse range of texts that will appeal to everyone.
 We also have a brand-new online search facility called ‘Access it’ which allows students to search through the Library‘s extensive catalogue.
 Click on the ‘Access it’ logo to take a look.

 In addition, the Library now has its own Twitter page, featuring lots of updates, book recommendations and competitions.
 The Library is open to all year groups from 8.00am every day and also after school.
-We have an extensive programme of lunchtime and after-school activities including; Book Club, Literary Film Club and Manga Art Club.
+We have an extensive programme of lunchtime and after-school activities including; Book Club, Literary Film Club and E-Sports.
 Pop in to see us in the library and follow us on Twitter to find out what else we are up to!

 How can I Support my Child at Home?